You can buy electric resistance heaters to suit all sizes of pools and spas but they are not as popular as gas heaters or heat pumps.

 A pool heat pump is the cheapest way of heating a pool and is the route you would normally take if you want (or need) to use electricity to heat your pool or spa.

-Looking at the CHP Range (24 – 30 kw) which you might use for a residential pool, these can be installed indoors or outdoors, are available for single or three phase power supplies and feature a digital thermostat for accurate temperature control.
+Looking at the Coates CHP Range (24 – 30 kw) which you might use for a residential pool, these can be installed indoors or outdoors, are available for single or three phase power supplies and feature a digital thermostat for accurate temperature control.
 Flow rates are between 20 and 80 GPM and have a built in switch to prevent operation when there is no flow.
 An all stainless steel tank for long life and corrosion resistance is also standard.

 The advantages of an electric resistance heater are:

-- Provides its quoted heat output regardless of the conditions – The same applies to a gas heater but a heat pump becomes less effective as the temperature drops and they will not work at all in cold conditions.
+- Provides its quoted heat output regardless of the conditions – The same applies to a gas heater but a heat pump becomes less effective as the temperature drops and they may not work at all in cold conditions.